mubaarak2002/iac-riscv-cw-9/README.md

 # Group 9

+## Branch Designations:

+On this branch (master), there is the single cycle RISC-V processor.
+The Diagram of the processor shows all the connections made, as well as their bit lengths.
+This processor was "chopped up", and a cache was added to form or pipelined and cached version.
+This can be found on the branch named "Advanced", along with a full technical writeup of all changes made as well as added logic and modules.

 ## Team Statement:

 The team hopes to complete the project, as well as the two extension tasks of pipelining the RISC-V processor as well as implementing a cacheing system.
 The team intends to first do this by working to complete the base, single cycle (no cache) model of the CPU, and then alter that model into a pipelined model, then implement the cache.
 Our team hopes to implement all functional operations avalable in the RISC-V instruction set.
 This includes all branch, jump, arithmatic (immidiate and register), and upper immidiate instructions.
 Fence, interupt, CSR, and trap functions were not implemented.